Ajay Ahuja: Circumstances of death

-According to the data released by the Indian Air Force, Ahuja's aircraft had crossed the Line of Control, a ceasefire line and pseudo-border agreed upon by India and Pakistan in the early 1970s to maintain status quo in Kashmir.
-It is claimed by Indian Air force that he was killed by Pakistani Soldiers after landed safely as his post-mortem report says that he had two fatal bullet injuries and fractured knee which was caused when he landed after ejection (shows that he was alive when landed), but these claims were strictly rejected by Pakistan.
-Sqn Leader Ahuja's body would be recovered by the men of the 10th Battalion of the Garhwal Rifles.
+According to the data released by the Indian Air Force, Ahuja's aircraft had crossed the Line of Control, into the Pakistani area.
+Where he was captured and killed by Pakistan army personnel, after he landed.
+After his body was recovered, a post-mortem examination was conducted.
+The report revealed two fatal bullet wounds and a fractured knee, the latter likely sustained during landing after ejection, indicating that he was alive upon landing.
+However, this incident strictly rejected by Pakistan.
+Squadron leader Ahuja's body would be recovered by the men of the 10th Battalion of the Garhwal Rifles.